 We are subject to significant competition in seeking investments.
 We compete with several other companies for investments, including other REITs, insurance companies and other investors.
-Some of our competitors have greater resources than we possess, or have greater access to capital or various types of financing than are available to us, and we may not be able to compete successfully for investments.
+Some of our competitors have advantages over us, such as greater resources than we possess, or greater access to capital or various types of financing than are available to us, and we may not be able to compete successfully for investments.
+See "Part 1, Item 1A, Risk Factors - We are subject to significant competition and may not compete successfully."